PurpurMC/PurpurDocs/mkdocs/Configuration.md

         - **description**: Scan for existing chickens to spawn on
 * ##### aggressive-towards-villager-when-lagging
     - **default**: true
-    - **description**: disable to stop zombie aggressiveness towards villagers when lagging
+    - **description**: Set to false to stop zombie aggressiveness towards villagers when lagging
 * ##### bypass-mob-griefing
     - **default**: false
     - **description**: Set to true for zombies to bypass the mob griefing gamerule